-Jones was born in Crete, Indiana, on May 13, 1931, and was a product of the Florence Nightingale Effect: his father, James Thruman Jones, was a World War I vet who suffered ill health from a gas attack.
+Jim Jones was born in Crete, Indiana, on May 13, 1931, and was a product of the Florence Nightingale Effect: his father, James Thruman Jones, was a World War One vet who suffered ill health from a gas attack.
 His mother, Lynette Putnam, served as James' nurse and later married him.
 They were later forced to move to Lynn, Indiana, due to the Great Depression, where Jones grew up in a shack with no plumbing.
 As a child, he was often left to his own devices while his mother worked multiple jobs and his father showed little interest in him.
 One of their neighbors offered to take him to her church, which later became a regular occurrence and sparked Jones' interest in religion.

 After his parents split up, Jones moved to Richmond, Indiana, where he finished high school and met his future wife Marceline Baldwin.
 The two married in 1949.
 While attending the University of Indiana Bloomington, Jones was impressed by a speech made by Eleanor Roosevelt about the plight of African-Americans.
-He was also continuously harassed by the McCarthy hearings after he attended a meeting of the Communist Party USA.
+He was also continuously harassed after he attended a meeting of the Communist Party USA.
 Jones became increasingly frustrated with the open hostility toward communists, especially from the Rosenberg trial and after his mother was harassed by the FBI in front of her co-workers for coming with him to such an event.

 It was also around this time that Jones donned his famous sunglasses.

-In the 70's, the Peoples Temple began its expansion throughout California.
-It was here that Jones earned his greatest number of both followers and detractors.
-By this point, the Temple had become powerful enough to influence elections and gained public support and contact with prominent politicians even on a national level.
-Jones met privately with vice presidential candidate Walter Mondale on his campaign plane days before the 1976 election, leading Mondale to publicly praise the Temple, and he later also met with First Lady Rosalynn Carter.
+In The '70s, Peoples Temple began its expansion throughout California, setting up its headquarters in San Francisco.
+As Jones gained more followers, he also gained detractors.
+By this point, the Temple had become powerful enough to influence elections, especially in San Francisco, and even gained support and contact with prominent politicians on a national level.
+Jones met privately with vice presidential candidate Walter Mondale on his campaign plane days before the 1976 election, leading Mondale to publicly praise the Temple, and later also met with First Lady Rosalynn Carter.
 In these sorts of meetings, he expressed disappointment in not being able to visit countries like the USSR and the People's Republic of China.
 Jones also cited Mao Zedong as a major influence for him.
 Of course, he also drew the ire of many, such as the Nation of Islam.
-Reporter Marshall Kilduff also planned to publish an exposé on the Peoples Temple, which detailed the physical, emotional, and sexual abuse that had been endured by the group.
+Reporter Marshall Kilduff also planned to publish an exposé on the Temple, which detailed the physical, emotional, and sexual abuse that had been endured defectors from the group.